-Creating an accessible data chart or graph in HTML is very tricky to achieve, especially with some elements, such as images, that allow only the most basic features that give textual information to non-visual users.
+Creating an accessible data chart or graph in HTML is very tricky to achieve, especially with some elements, such as images, which allow only the most basic features that give textual information to non-visual users.
 What are the solutions?

 The jQuery Visualize Plugin makes use of the Canvas element of HTML5 to give you a simple and accessible method for generating bar, line, area, and pie charts from data contained within an HTML table and allows you to configure them in a variety of ways.